Email Accounts

 Incoming Mail Processing Tab

 You use the Incoming Mail Processing tab to activate the automatic processing of incoming emails.
-Automatic processing includes, for example, the creation of lead or contact accounts based on information available in incoming emails, or the creation of activities associated with existing leads or contacts and the assignment of them to specific employees.
+Automatic processing includes, for example, the creation of lead or contact based on information available in incoming emails, or the creation of activities associated with existing leads or contacts and the assignment of them to specific employees.
 If needed, you can set up automatic confirmation of received emails or automatic reply to unassigned emails.
 For more details, see Incoming Mail Processing.

 Element Description